Badass Teachers Association

-The Badass Teachers Association (BAT or BATs) is an education and social justice activist organization that challenges what it sees as "corporate-driven" education reform efforts and advocates for social justice.
+The Badass Teachers Association (BAT or BATs) is an education and social justice activist organization that challenges what it describes as corporate-driven education reform efforts and advocates for social justice.

 History

 The Badass Teachers Association (BAT) is an American education activist organization.
 BAT was founded on June 14, 2013 by Priscilla Sanstead and Mark D. Naison.
 Mark Naison left BAT in April 2014.